Skip to main content

 Written by Justin

 In this article, we will go over the basics of using Aftershoot’s retouching feature.
 Note that retouching is currently only available to users on the Retouching Waitlist.
-Users on macOS can try retouching early.
-Windows users will be able to try retouching once we launch the open Beta.

 Before You Start Retouching